filecoin-project/devgrants/rfps/rfp-fvm.md

 **Total Funding Amount:** List the total proposed funding amount (currently in USD, eventually can be a distribution between USD/FIL)

 **Milestones:**
-Please limit milestones to **2-3 only** to simplify administration and payment overheads.
+Please specify 2-3 milestones for your project, with associated funding amounts.

 | Milestone No. | Milestone Description | Funding | Estimated Timeframe |
 | ------------- | --------------------- | ------- | ------------------- |